 De facto relationships are increasingly common, with many also leading to marriage.
-Nearly 80 per cent of marriages today involve couples who have lived together for a time before tying the knot.
-These trends have been accompanied by a stabilisation of divorce rates, increased delays in having kids and a decline in fertility rates.
+Nearly 80% of marriages today involve couples who have lived together for a time before tying the knot.
+These trends have been accompanied by a stabilisation of divorce rates, delays in having kids and declines in fertility rates.

 The once-deep association between religion and marriage is diminishing, coinciding with a general reduction in religious affiliation nationally.

 The once-deep association between religion and marriage is diminishing, coinciding with a general reduction in religious affiliation nationally.
-More than a fifth of today’s Australians report no religious affiliation at all, and affiliation with the Christian religion has dropped from 96 per cent a century ago to 61 per cent today.
+More than a fifth of today’s Australians report no religious affiliation at all, and affiliation with the Christian religion has dropped from 96% a century ago to 61% today.

 This has all led to a boost in civil marriage ceremonies at the expense of religious ones.
-In 1991, civil celebrants accounted for 37.6 per cent of legal marriages, but by 2011 this had almost doubled to 70.1 per cent.
+In 1991, civil celebrants accounted for 37.6% of legal marriages, but by 2016 this had almost doubled to 76%.

 The average age at which we’re marrying is also undergoing a transformation, partly due to increased cohabitation but also influenced by loftier career aspirations and an increased focus on higher education.

-When the more conservative members of our society hear about this new-fangled increase in couples living together before marriage, they might be tempted to conclude that the divorce rate in this country must be going through the roof as well.
+Many assume the increase in couples living together before marriage, means the divorce rate must be increasing as well.
 But they’d be wrong.
-The world is not ‘going to hell in a hand-basket’ (well, not as far as our divorce rates go, anyway): in fact, the Aussie divorce rate (per 1000 population) has dropped from 2.6 to 2.2 in the last couple of decades and seems to be stabilising.
+The Aussie divorce rate (per 1000 population) has dropped from 2.6 to 2 in the last couple of decades.

 Our new, no-rush approach to parenthood

 Today’s Australian women are having babies later in life and less often.
-Many factors are contributing to this, including an increased focus on careers and education, delays in getting married and general changes in how women view their role in society.
+An increased focus on careers and education, delays in getting married and changes in how women view their role in society were contributing factors.

 The median age for Australian mothers having their first child was 25.3 years but this rose to 28.9 in just two decades

 In 1981, the median age for Australian mothers having their first child was 25.3 years but this rose to 28.9 in just two decades.
-When looking at total births in 2011, nearly 23 per cent were to women over the age of 35.
+When looking at total births in 2011, nearly 23% were to women over the age of 35.